WPinJan/VLSI_portfolio/README.md

 - **Midterm Project** – Thermometer-to-Binary Converter (TBC) design and simulation
 - **Final Project** – Random Interleaved Sampling (RIS) method design and simulation

+Note: Most simulations and layouts were performed using the 0.18μm process.
+However, in HW4, additional simulation and layout were also conducted using the 16nm process (ADFP).
+Due to confidentiality agreements, results and screenshots related to the 16nm process could not be taken from the workstation, and therefore are not included in the HW4 report.

 ---

 🔗 [Back to my GitHub Homepage](https://WPinJan.github.io)